wjin0352/mymetisd3/class08/README.md

-# Class 8: Building confidence with hierarchical data, data joins, and updates, responsive charts, interactivity
+# Class 8: Building confidence with hierarchical data, data joins, and updates,  interactivity

 ## Housekeeping
 * Any questions?